dmavani25/DivineManuscriptsDB/docs/phase1.md

 - **UI Library**: Material-UI (for React) or Vuetify (for Vue) to speed up the development process with pre-built UI components.

 #### API for Publisher:
-As you don't know which web API to use for publishers, you might want to consider Google Books API or Open Library API.
+As we don't know which web API to use for publishers, we might want to consider Google Books API or Open Library API.
 These APIs can provide book details based on ISBN or title.

 ## Data Cleaning:
 - Load the Excel sheets into a tool like Pandas in Python.
 - Examine data for missing values, duplicates, or inconsistent formats.
 - Handle any outliers or errors in the data.